The university maintains a number of systems and software to support researchers with collecting, managing and enabling safe access to data.

 Data Safe Haven (DaSH)

 DaSH facilitates safe access to population health data for research while ensuring adherence to the highest standards of security.
-The Data Safe Haven has been certified to the ISO27001 information security standard and conforms to NHS Digital's Information Governance Toolkit.
+The Data Safe Haven conforms to NHS Digital's Information Governance Toolkit.
 Built using a walled garden approach, where the data is stored, processed and managed within the security of the system, avoiding the complexity of assured end-point encryption.
 A file transfer mechanism enables information to be transferred into the walled garden simply and securely.
 For more information, access and training, please email the IT/AV team.

 Research Data Collection Service (REDCap)